sskelkar/gemini-k8s-agent/README.md

     - For complex or ambiguous errors, it escalates to a Large Language Model (LLM) (currently `gemini-2.0-flash`) to provide a more detailed analysis and recommendation, leveraging both pod and node-level forensic data.
 - **Safety First:**
     - The agent is **strictly read-only**.
-    - It includes a safety check to ensure it only connects to the cluster name specified in its configuration.

 ## Prerequisites